lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 **How to Participate:**

 - 1\.
-Follow the instructions documented in [Lagrange Documentation here](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/setup-computing-provider) to set up an Computing Provider and keep it online during the Campaign.
+Follow the instructions documented in [Lagrange Documentation here](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/setup-computing-provider) to set up a Computing Provider and keep it online during the Campaign.

   - At least one GPU.
   - At least 2 vCPUs.